au-research/raido/doc/technical-debt.md

 # api-svc

+## Implement a "deny-by-default" authorization scheme

+Currently, the API endpoints are "deny-by-default" to un-authenticated users, if you're not authenticated, then you won't be able to call any endpoint unless that endpoint has been specifically declared to be pulicly accessible (by placing it under the `/v2/public` prefix).

+That means anyone with any role (Operator, Admin, or User) can access an endpoint if the developer hasn't implemented authz checking.

+Two approaches I've thought of:
+* an implementation approach - add a "I have checked authz flag", probably in the SecurityContext and if that flag never got set in the implmentation, abandon the endpoint call (what about transaction rollback?, what about side effect stuff done with other systems?)
+* a test-based approach
+  * iterate all non-public endpoints (easy)
+  * somehow magically figure out if developer implmented authz

 ## JWT authorisation validation causes too much DB load

 At the moment, every endpoint reads from the app_user table for every